mrt187/release-poster-sync/README.md

   `poster.jpg` (badges recalculated on every sync, e.g. countdown), placeholder video, and `.nfo`.
 - Removes folders no longer in the calendar range.

+---

+*This project was vibe coded — built through conversation with an AI, not hand-crafted line by line.
+Review the code before trusting it in production.*